 Paramedics arrived in minutes.
 They quickly saw Robert was having a stroke and took him to Norton Brownsboro Hospital, one of only three Comprehensive Stroke Centers in Kentucky.
-Doctors gave him tPA, a clot-busting drug that can break up a blockage and restore blood flow to the brain.
-But it wasn’t enough and he needed surgery.
+Doctors gave him tPA, a clot-busting drug that can restore blood flow to the brain.
+But it wasn’t enough, and he needed surgery.

 Hours between life and death

 Robert was rushed into the operating room.
-Shervin R. Dashti, M.D., neurosurgeon, Norton Neuroscience Institute, took the case.
+Shervin R. Dashti, M.D., Ph.D., neurosurgeon with Norton Neuroscience Institute, took the case.

-“Robert was suffering a major stroke,” Dr. Dashti said.
-“He had major blockages in his carotid artery in his neck and in his brain.
+“Robert was experiencing a major stroke,” Dr. Dashti said.
+“He had significant blockages in his carotid artery in his neck and in his brain.
 He wasn’t getting blood flow to the left side of his brain.”